 Reticulum is an experimental networking stack, and should be considered as such.
-While it has been built with cryptography best-practices very foremost in mind, it has not been externally security audited, and there could very well be privacy-breaking bugs.
+While it has been built with cryptography best-practices very foremost in mind, it has not yet been externally security audited, and there could very well be privacy-breaking bugs.
 To be considered secure, Reticulum needs a thorough security review by independent cryptographers and security researchers.
-If you want to help out, or help sponsor an audit, please do get in touch.
+If you want to help out with this, or can help sponsor an audit, please do get in touch.